CODE-SUBMIT/simulator1/README.md

  * numpy
  * Python >= 3.6

-And then run `pip install .`

-#### Deep Reinforcement Learning for Furniture Layout Simulation in Indoor Graphics Scenes
+## Introduction

 In the industrial interior design process, professional designers plan the size and position of furniture in a room to achieve a satisfactory design for selling.
 In this paper, we explore the interior graphics scenes design task as a Markov decision process (MDP), which is solved by deep reinforcement learning.
 The goal is to produce an accurate layout for the furniture in the indoor graphics scenes simulation.
 In particular, we first formulate the furniture layout task as a MDP problem by defining the state, action, and reward function.
 We then design the simulated environment and deploy a reinforcement learning agent that interacts with the environment to learn the optimal layout for the MDP.

+## Numerical results
 We conduct our experiments on a large-scale real-world interior layout dataset that contains industrial designs from professional designers.
 Our numerical results demonstrate that the proposed model yields higher-quality layouts as compared with the state-of-art model.

 ![Size & Position](fig1.jpg)